 How Smart Contracts May Simplify Agreements

 Soon, smart contracts may become a standard alternative to typical contracts for those who want a little more security in agreements.
-Because these contracts are self-executing and stored on the blockchain, both parties will be able to rest assured that the contract terms will be carried out.
+Both parties can rest assured they will carry out the contract terms since smart contracts are self-executing and stored on the blockchain.

 While there are some potential disadvantages and risks to the tech, these smart contracts will likely be a valuable option for those who need to create binding agreements.